 The paper is organized as follows.
-In section 2, we present a brief overview of the main findings from the literature on exchange rate volatility and trade flows.
-In section 3 we discuss the methods and data and then, the results of our empirical exercise are reported in section 4.
-Finally, the main conclusions are summarised in section 5.
+In Section 2, we present a brief overview of the main findings from the literature on exchange rate volatility and trade flows, from both a theoretical and empirical point of view.
+In Section 3 we discuss the methods and data and then, the results of our empirical exercise are reported in Section 4.
+Finally, the main conclusions are summarised in Section 5.